MattPostlewaite/NWBC-Project1-Group2/README.md

 # NWBC-Project1-Group2
-Analysis of education success metrics of Chicago's Public School students (attendance and graduation rate) with respect to crime rate in the area.
+Analysis of education success metrics of Chicago's Public School students (attendance and college enrollment) with respect to crime rate in the area.
 The following years were analyzed:
 * 2011
 * 2015